cseljatib/cseljatib.github.io2/pubs.md

 ## Peer-reviewed papers

+If you do not have access to any of these papers, [drope me an e-mail](mailto:cseljatib@gmail.com).

 `2020`
 **Salas-Eljatib C**.
 2020.
 [Height growth–rate at a given height: a mathematical perspective for forest productivity](https://doi.org/10.1016/j.ecolmodel.2020.109198). **Ecological